DavidSilveraGabriel/LLM-Resources/README.md

 you can see the progress here: https://colab.research.google.com/drive/1h_FbRNYNxYLxNELYOEZpBj_0EE0qcU8l?usp=sharing

-# Performing OCR with Florence 2
+# Florence 2: The computer vision multitask model

 Optical character recognition (OCR) is the process of converting an image with text into a text format that can be read by machines, for example: